-Sometimes it’s good to re-assess.
+Sometimes it’s good to check that things in your organisation are running like clockwork.
 You get into a pattern of behaviour that might seem entirely normal to you, something perhaps that you do behind closed doors, but which would be actually quite embarrassing if someone walked in on you…

 It happens to organisations too, especially to governments.
 Things are done a certain way because, well, that’s how they’ve always been done.